OSSystems/meta-browser/meta-firefox/README.md

 This layer depends on oe-core, meta-oe and meta-clang (only pre-Whinlatter).
 This layer supports multiple Yocto releases, the branches should match each other.

+Starting version 144 Firefox requires at least Clang 17 to compile.
+(For Kirkstone current testing is performed using Clang 14 for the ESR version and Clang 18 for the latest version).

 Additionally, the Rust version shipped with Kirkstone and Scarthgap oe-core is out of date, which can be remediated by other third-party layers: for Kirkstone and Scarthgap version the corresponding branch of meta-lts-mixins is required for up to date Rust compiler.
 Additionally,